-PART A - to be completed by the applicant

-Full n ame of child

-Date of Birth

-School you are

-applying for Ilsington Church of England Primary School

-w if you believe there is an exceptional social or medical need for your child to attend this
+PART A - to be completed by the applicant Full name of child Date of Birth School you are applying for Ilsington Church of England Primary School Please tick the box below if you believe there is an exceptional social or medical need for your child to attend this school.

-schoo ol.

 Criterion 2 Priority will next be given to children based on their exceptional medical or social needs 16 or those of their parents.
 17